JakeLokkesmoe/CSSEHubShellClient/Readme.md

 chmod +rx /usr/local/bin/punchin
 ```

 This will install the shell script in your local usr bin.

+Next, open `/usr/local/bin/punchin` in your prefered text editor.
+Change the default username to your username and the project repo path to the path to your copy of the repo on IO.

 Assuming you have `/usr/local/bin` on your `$PATH`, you can now punch in to CSSE hub by running `punchin` from a terminal.

 You will be prompted for your username and password.
 Then you will be punched into CSSE Hub.